JelleKUL/jellekul.github.io/python-development/headless-rendering.md

-Create a new virtual sreen using `Xvfb` by defining a virtual display number, a screen and the desired resolution.
+Create a new virtual screen using `Xvfb` by defining a virtual display number, a screen and the desired resolution.

 ```bash